CAST-Extend/com.castsoftware.aip.datamart/README.md

 After a first install, if you start ```run.bat refresh```, the script will just truncate the datamart tables before re-loading data, preserving custom tables and views that depends on datamart tables.

-However, each time a new application is analyzed, you must run the script with the install mode.

 Start ```run.bat help``` for more information on these modes.

 ## How to Use the AIP Datamart